 Water Parks Galore

-A visit to one of the city's renowned water parks is a must — many of the parks are open year-round, with indoor sections for the cold weather months.
-Adults can relax in cabanas and chaises at each of the water parks, while still keeping an eye on the kids.
+A visit to one of the city's renowned water parks is a must, and many of the parks are open year-round with indoor sections for the cold weather months in Wisconsin.
+Adults can relax in cabanas and chaises at each of the parks while still keeping an eye on the children.

 Noah's Ark Waterpark with 50 water slides is the oldest in the Dells, but it is constantly being updated with new rides and attractions.
-The Black Anaconda combines the fun of a roller coaster (at 48 kilometers per hour) with the thrill of a water slide.
+The Black Anaconda combines the fun of a roller coaster at 48 kilometers per hour with the thrill of a water slide.
 Mt.
-Olympus Water & Theme Parks' Medusa Water Park emulates Greco-Roman design – check out Manticore, a 43-meter tall tower with a vertical swing.
+Olympus Water Park & Theme Park Resort's Medusa Water Park emulates Greco-Roman design – check out Manticore, a 43-meter tower with a vertical swing.

-Another themed park — Kalahari Resort Waterpark — is inspired by Africa with its 11,613-square-meter indoor water park, featuring the Victoria Falls rafting ride and Screaming Hyena, which plunges guests through a trap door at speeds of up to 40 kilometers per hour.
-At the Chula Vista Resort are an 7,432-square-meter, multi-level indoor water park (boasting the country's fastest indoor water coaster, the Flyan Mayan), as well as an outdoor water park that includes a wave pool and an 18-hole miniature-golf course.
+Another themed park, Kalahari Resort, is inspired by Africa with its 11,613-square-meter indoor water park, featuring the Victoria Falls rafting ride and Screaming Hyena, which plunges guests through a trap door at speeds of up to 40 kilometers per hour.
+At the Chula Vista Resort, the 7,432-square-meter, multilevel indoor water park features the country's fastest indoor water coaster, the Flyan Mayan, as well as an outdoor water park that includes a wave pool and an 18-hole miniature-golf course.

-At nearby Mirror Lake State Park, its more than 800 hectares include 29 kilometers of hiking trails and famed U.S. architect Frank Lloyd Wright's Seth Peterson Cottage, which is available for overnight rentals and offers limited tours.
-Nearby is Devil's Lake State Park, along the Ice Age National Scenic Trail, where you can swim and rent stand-up paddle boards, canoes and kayaks in the 146-hectare lake.
-Or for a natural high, try summiting the 152-meter-tall quartzite bluffs via hiking trails.
+At Mirror Lake State Park, its more than 800 hectares include 29 kilometers of hiking trails and famed U.S. architect Frank Lloyd Wright's Seth Peterson Cottage, which is available for overnight rentals and offers limited tours.
+Nearby is Devil's Lake State Park along the Ice Age National Scenic Trail, where you can swim and rent stand-up paddleboards, canoes and kayaks in the 146-hectare lake.
+For a natural high,go to the summit of the 152-meter quartzite bluffs via hiking trails.